UNC-Libraries/SCTS-Documentation/Style Guide.md

 - The collection consists of x, y, and z.

-**Other item collections?**
+**Single item collections?**

-- The collection is a letter from Jackie Dean to Nancy Kaiser describing...
+- The collection is a letter dated 25 January 1850 about Betsy an enslaved African American child.

 # Abstracts, Collection Overview, Biog/Hist notes